tobbik/lua-t/docs/T.Test.rst

 Test Execution Order
 --------------------

-T.Test can execute test cases in a guarantedd order or, in true unit testing spirit, in a random order.
-The behaviour can be choosen via the way the ``T.Test()`` constructor gets called.
+T.Test can execute test cases in a guaranteed order or, in true unit testing spirit, in a random order.
+The behaviour can be chosen via the way the ``T.Test()`` constructor gets called.
 For guaranteed order, create an empty T.Test instance first and then assign test case functions to it.
 When running the suite tests will get executed in the order they got assigned to